Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 But it gets even better as I found out.
 Actiontec says that the latency of the video is short enough that you can play games without fear of having to play catch-up from controller to screen action.
 So I swapped the Blu-ray player for my PS3 and plugged the standard USB controller into the USB socket on the receiver (also made adjustment on the transmission — see later on).
 I could now navigate around the PS3’s home screen and — since I’ve games on the hard drive — there was no need to physically be at the game console.
 Did I see any lag in game play?
 No — much as I’d like to blame technology for my continuing to be killed far too soon in Call of Duty.
 Guess I’ll have to start blaming the fluoride in the water from now on….

 But then my nephew came over, saw the setup and said he’d give it a real test.
 To him, that meant setting up the Xbox 360 instead and popping in the disc of Resident Evil — Operation Raccoon City.
 Knowing better than to get in the way of him and his gaming, I sat back and watched a master display reflexes I used to have — back when the NES was considered big whoopee.
 His fingers seemed to fly over the pad, and from his grimacing, I could tell it was from not being able to do what he wanted to, not that there was any latency lag he could blame it on.
+If you want a 3.5 male-to-male stereo cable for your headphones, read our Amazon basics stereo audio cable meters review.

 You get a full range of accessories in the package: two HDMI cables along with the IR cables and a USB adaptor for use with future firmware updates (Actiontec has an online video to help you with this).
 There’s also a mini-sized remote control that accesses items such as multiple input choices (should you have multiple transmitters), labeling multiple units , etc. The most useful feature is selecting “Theater mode” in the Latency menu, since otherwise you’re sacrificing video quality for speed in the setting designed for video game use.
 You can also lock in a wireless channel, should you be concerned about interference issues with other networks that are in range.
 Me, I just let the units do their thing on automatic.
 You can also check the signal strength in the Advanced Settings.